 To help you navigate this process, we’ve made a list of points you should keep in mind when choosing a nonprofit fundraising consultant.

 Finding the Right Fit

 There are many types of fundraising, ranging from fundraising events to peer-to-peer fundraising to large capital campaigns.
-Identify what you want to accomplish, then find a firm that specializes in that approach.
+Identify what you want to accomplish, then find an ethical firm that specializes in that approach.

 If you want to pursue a capital campaign, we recommend looking for a firm that also has experience in feasibility studies and pre-campaign assessment.
 A feasibility study is the first step to raising money and is vitally important in determining the future success of your campaign.
 Using the same firm for the study and campaign has benefits in providing a seamless transition that your staff and investors will appreciate.